 What is journaling?

-Journaling involves the practice of keeping a diary or journal that explores thoughts and feelings surrounding the events of your life.
+Journaling involves the practice of keeping a diary that explores thoughts and feelings surrounding the events of your life.

-I define journaling as a place to express your deepest thoughts and to write down things which can’t be easily disclosed to others.
+I define it as a place to express your deepest thoughts and to write down things that can’t be easily disclosed to others.

 Mina Murray explained journaling in her quote: “Journaling is like whispering to one’s self and listening at the same time.”

 Journaling should be an essential practice for all and must be taken seriously as it has so many benefits to your mental health, moral building, and effective goal settings.